Last Updated on July 2, 2026 by Daniel Globe

 Experience Local Events and Festivals

 Moreover, shoulder seasons often feature a variety of local events that enhance the travel experience.
-In spring, visitors can partake in food festivals celebrating seasonal produce or participate in guided vineyard tours as grapevines awaken from their winter slumber.
+In spring, visitors can partake in food markets celebrating seasonal produce or participate in guided vineyard tours as grapevines awaken from their winter slumber — the spring flowering display at Villa Taranto’s botanical gardens on Lake Maggiore is a particular highlight, with camellias, rhododendrons, and tulips at their peak from April into May.
 In fall, harvest festivals abound, offering tastings of local wines and traditional dishes made from freshly harvested ingredients.

 A Perfect Balance for the Ideal Travel Experience